edgelesssys/marblerun.sh/content/docs/workflows/set-manifest.md

 marblerun manifest set manifest.json $MARBLERUN
 ```

-If the Manifest contains a `RecoveryKeys` entry, you will receive a JSON reply including a recovery secret, encrypted with the public key supplied in `RecoveryKeys`.
+If the manifest contains a `RecoveryKeys` entry, you will receive a JSON reply including a recovery secret, encrypted with the public key supplied in `RecoveryKeys`.
 The reply will look like this, with `[base64]` as your encrypted recovery secret.

 `{"EncryptionKey":"[base64]"}`